Report a problem with your bin

 Your bin has not been emptied

-If your bin is accidentally damaged we will either replace or repair the bin.
+If your bin is accidentally damaged we will either replace or repair the bin, this can be subject ot a charge.

-Please tell us what the problem is via My Wyre Forest and we will arrange for someone to come out to you.
+Please tell us what the problem is via My Wyre Forest, your request will be reviewed.
 Please make sure the bin is somewhere accessible for us but not somewhere that would cause an obstruction to road users or neighbours.
 You can continue to use your bin while you wait for us to come out.
 We aim to be with you within 4 weeks.
 We are currently experiencing issues achieving these time frames, we are working hard to resolve this as soon as possible.

 If your bin has gone missing and you have made every effort to find it you can report it using our online portal My Wyre Forest.